xcellerator/linux_kernel_hacking/README.md

 Educational purposes only.

-Tested on Ubuntu 20.04 and 16.04,via Vagrant - should work on most kernels.
+Tested on Ubuntu 20.04 and 16.04, via Vagrant - should work on most kernels.

+> Updated to work with kernels 5.7+